Doctoral training and HDR

 Doctoral defense

-The organization of the defense is a time-consuming process.
+Organizing the defense is a time-consuming procedure.

 The "request for authorization to defend a thesis" must be submitted to the Doctoral School no later than 8 weeks before the date of the defense.

-This application includes:
+This application includes :

 • appointment of jury members;

-Composition (order of May 25, 2016)
+Composition (Order of May 25, 2016)

-2 reporters
+2 rapporteurs

-• Habilitated to direct research (HDR) or equivalent;
+• habilitated to direct research (HDR) or equivalent ;

 • no co-publication with the doctoral student.